 - Lastly, the allocation of resources and their level in the hierarchy is fundamental.
 Once again, this is a mistake that should not be overlooked.
 The failure to allocate a dedicated resource is a non-starter.
 Choosing people whose competencies are not up to the job (the head of innovation needs to be good at marketing and technology) is another non-starter.
 Besides, such competencies have to be allocated on both sides of the contract (many of the failures in innovation within outsourcing contracts are due to the lack of a stable head of innovation on the client-side).

 There may be other points, but these are the main ones.
-Other details are available within our White Paper on innovation which describes our approach minutely.
+Other details are available within our The white paper is one of the pillars of a B2B content marketing strategy.
+It is proof of your expertise. on innovation which describes our approach minutely.

 Joint innovation: creating an “amazing” client relationship

 Innovation has been on top of the technology agenda for a few years now.
 The end of the early 2000 Internet bubble has forced companies to take it into account in their strategies.
 As a consequence it is no longer viewed as a low priority and necessary evil, and it has now become an integral part of growth and sustainability.
 As a consequence, Technology vendors are also evolving their service offerings in order to propose more new technologies, and innovative service approaches too.
 Even in financially-driven outsource deals, clients are now demanding that innovation be a significant part of the process.